HL7/smart-app-launch/input/pages/app-state.md

     user/Basic.cuds // query and modify global app state user/Basic.s // query global app state

-For exapmle, a family of apps could be deployed with read access to a "configuration" state type, with a management app authorized to modify this state type.
+For example, a family of apps could be deployed with read access to a "configuration" state type, with a management app authorized to modify this state type.
 Using this pattern, a local site administrator could establish settings across the family of apps.